Single Pion Production off Free Nucleons: Analysis of Photon, Electron, Pion and Neutrino Induced Processes: Introduction

-A commonly used form factor in theoretical models, derived from elastic electron scattering data, is the dipole form factor.
-However, inelastic scattering data indicate that the dipole form factor is inadequate for accurately describing excited nucleons, particularly in the transition region.
-In contrast, the meson dominance (MD) form factor model, which accounts for the interaction between leptons and nucleons via meson exchange with analogous quantum properties, offers a more accurate representation.
-As emphasised in Ref. \cite{stoler}, the MD model, consistent with QCD calculations, effectively captures the nucleon form factor across both perturbative and non-perturbative regimes, particularly addressing the hadron-quark transition region.
-The model incorporates several parameters that can be constrained by unitarity conditions and analytic models.
-However, precise quantification of these form factors requires accurate data across a broad kinematic range—a challenge compounded by the scarcity of available data for neutrino interactions in this context.
+A commonly used parametrisation of nucleon form factors in theoretical models is the dipole form factor, originally derived from elastic electron-scattering data.
+However, measurements from inelastic scattering indicate that the dipole form fails to accurately describe excited nucleon states, particularly in the transition region.
+In contrast, the meson dominance (MD) form factor model, which accounts for the interaction between leptons and nucleons via meson exchange with analogous quantum properties,, provides a more realistic description~\cite{Lichard}.
+As emphasised in Ref.~\cite{stoler}, the MD framework, consistent with QCD expectations, successfully captures the behaviour of nucleon form factors across both perturbative and non-perturbative regimes, including the hadron-quark transition region.
+The model contains a set of parameters constrained by unitarity and analyticity considerations; however, their precise determination requires high-quality data spanning a wide kinematic range, which is presently limited by the scarcity of neutrino interaction measurements.

-To address this challenge, this paper introduces a comprehensive unified model that extends its applicability to analogous processes involving not only neutrino beams but also electron, photon, and pion beams.
-The integration of these diverse probes is particularly advantageous, as electron, photon, and pion scattering experiments have yielded a wealth of data over the years, covering a broad range of kinematic conditions.
-By harnessing this extensive dataset, the model enables a more detailed and nuanced investigation of nucleon structure, offering insights that would be difficult to achieve using neutrino data alone.
+To address this limitation, this work introduces a unified framework that extends the description of single pion production to analogous processes induced not only by neutrino beams but also by electron, photon, and pion probes.
+The form factors governing these interactions are fundamentally related.
+In particular, the vector-current form factors entering weak interactions are connected to proton and neutron electromagnetic form factors through isospin symmetry, as summarised in Table~\ref{Isospin_symmetry}.
+Consequently, combining information from different probes is especially advantageous, since electron-, photon-, and pion-scattering experiments provide extensive and precise datasets covering a broad kinematic domain.
+Exploiting these complementary measurements enables a more comprehensive investigation of nucleon structure than can be achieved using neutrino data alone.